|

 better.
 After a rest we elect to head down at about 2 PM.

-The skiing is incredible.
+The most prominent peaks as seen from the top of the chutes The skiing is incredible.
 Great corn snow all the way except for a slower,

 slushy section near the bottom.
 I turn, turn, turn, stop, breathe, repeat,